BrightSprinkler/Nim/README.md

 By default the player will deceide the count of matches to take away each round.

-Enabling auto play replaces the players manuall decision with an automatic AI decision.
+Enabling auto play replaces the players manual decision with an automatic AI decision.
 For this decision a difficulty level can be picked as well.
 Basically 2 AIs are playing against each other and the game can be played in a "Hands Free"-Mode.

 ## Tasks
+Mingames:
+- RL GL
+- Dice
+- Coin flip
+- Split
+-- A number between X and Y, X is action one and Y is action two, e.g. X edges, need to be hold for Y seconds
+- Fap routlett

+Variation:
+- Bpm
+-- different speed
+-- Overdrive
+-- different patterns
+- pressure
+-- light/barely touching
+-- normal
+-- hard/thight

+- Area
+-- full cock
+-- shaft
+-- head
+-- frenulum

+-- balls
+-- left ball
+-- right ball
+-- head

+Techniques:
+- Palming
+- Stroking
+- Reverse Hand
+- Twisting

+- slapping
+- punching
+- squeezing

+Edging
 ### Intro

+- explanation
+- warmup (can be skipped)

 ### Denial